 Showerheads in homes with hard water can lose 75 percent of their flow rate in shorter than 18 months.
 Soft water maintains the brilliance and full flow for faucets and showerheads, nearly as well as the day they were put in.

-Soft water is lacking minerals.
+Soft water is lacks minerals.
 It doesn’t cause deposits in pipes or constrict water flow in fixtures.

 Over time, hard water can cause minerals to build up in your washing machine and dishwasher.

 The mineral deposits in hard water make limescale when they get hot.
 This can coat the heating elements in your appliances, reducing life span and efficiency.

 As a result, your appliances may need frequent fixes or need to be replaced sooner.